Washington State's PFML version of the Family and Medical Leave Act requires employers to provide up to 18 weeks of paid time off.

 Do I Have to Take All My Paid PFML Benefits at Once?

 No, you can take intermittent or reduced schedule paid leave.
-Currently, you must take at least eight hours of leave in a row each week—for example, you might take one day off per week to care for a family member undergoing chemotherapy.
+You must take at least four hours of leave in a row each week—for example, you might take a half day off per week to care for a family member undergoing chemotherapy.
+(Wash.
+Rev. Code § 50A.15.020(2)(c).)
 And you must file your weekly claim for PFML benefits each week you’re on leave, whether you worked the rest of the week or not.
+Under these rules, for example, you could take four hours off each month or take four hours biweekly for prenatal checkups.

 Does Washington Have Short-Term Disability Pay for Pregnancy?